 **1 1/2 cups of pecans, chopped (You don't need to use this much---I love nuts)

 **Sugar---Most everything I have read about fermenting fruits and drinks (like kombucha, kefir, etc.) mentions adding sugar of some type.
 That's because the culture (specific bacteria/yeast) uses the sugar as food.
 Frankly, I felt these peaches were quite sweet enough, and since I don't like added sugar unless absolutely necessary, I decided to completely omit the sugar.
-I suppose you could use some honey if you wanted.
+However, using sugar will help with the fermentation process.

 **1 1/2 tbsp Vanilla Extract, more or less